Is Switzerland really So Expensive in 2023?| Updated: |

 Switzerland is one of the countries with the lowest house owners percentage.
 Two-thirds of the population in Switzerland is renting, even outside of cities.
 The main reason people are not buying is because of the very high price for real estate.

-And the fact that so many people are renting drives up the price of rent.
+And the fact that so many people are renting drives up rent price.
 It is a vicious cycle.
 And let’s not forget that the country is quite small.
-With the strong regulations that are in place, it cannot expand very fast.
+With the strong regulations in place, it cannot expand very fast.

-There is one good thing about real estate is that interest rates are very low.
-So, you will need a substantial downpayment, but you will pay less in interest payments.
+One good thing about real estate is that interest rates are very low.
+So, you will need a substantial downpayment, but you will pay lower interest payments.

 Even though the price of entry is higher, it is cheaper in the long term to own a house than to rent.
 I mentioned houses because houses are particularly expensive to rent.